 The following information is about Microsoft Stream (Classic) which will eventually be retired and replaced by Stream (on SharePoint).
 To start using the newer video solution today, just upload your videos to SharePoint, Teams, Yammer, or OneDrive.
 Videos stored in Microsoft 365 the way you'd store any other file is the basis for Microsoft Stream (on SharePoint).
 Learn more...

-Upload process overview
+Upload process overview in Microsoft Stream (Classic)

 The highest quality encodes take longer, especially if the video is being encoded for high-definition (HD) streaming renditions.

-It is recommended to add your videos to one or more channels for discoverability.
+Add your videos to one or more channels for discoverability.
 For more information, see Add videos to a channel.